jchook/rewait/README.md

 ---------------

 - No dependencies
-- Tiny footprint (~400 logical lines of code)
 - 100% test coverage
-- Free and open source
+- Tiny (~400 logical lines of code)
+- Permissive FOSS license
 - Written in TypeScript
 - Used in major production evironments
 - Extensible